-- When starting to drive in snow, keep the wheels straight ahead and accelerate gently to avoid spinning the tires. - Decrease your speed to make up for a loss of traction.
-Accelerate and decelerate gently, and be extra careful when braking. - Stopping distances can be 10 times greater in ice and snow.
+- When starting to drive in snow, keep the wheels straight ahead and accelerate gently. - Decrease your speed to make up for a loss of traction.
+Accelerate and decelerate gently, and be extra careful when braking. - Stopping distances can be up to 10 times greater in ice and snow.
 Begin the slowing-down process long before a stop.
-Try to brake only when traveling in a straight line. - Look ahead for dangerous spots, such as shaded areas and bridge surfaces that may be icy when the rest of the road is clear. - Stay far behind the vehicle ahead so you will not need to come to a sudden stop, which can cause skidding.
+Try to brake only when traveling in a straight line. - Look ahead for danger spots, such as shaded areas and bridge surfaces that may be icy when the rest of the road is clear.